 Many small business owners prefer RBC over other banks because it makes their transactions simple.
 However, RBC offers fewer account options than other banks.
 Here are RBC’s bank account options for small businesses.

 - Basic Business Savings Account.
 This account pays a higher rate of interest than the bank’s chequing accounts for businesses.
-No minimum balance per month required, but there are fees for full-service deposits.
+No minimum balance per month is required, but there are fees for full-service deposits.
 An account holder can make two monthly debit transactions.

 - All-Inclusive Account Package.
 No monthly fee if the account holder has a $75,000 balance.
 Otherwise, the account holder must pay a $100 fee per month.
 This account allows for 100 monthly paper transactions.

 - Flexible Account Package.
-No minimum monthly balance required, but there’s a $6 fee every month.
+No minimum monthly balance is required, but there’s a $6 fee every month.
 Full-service transactions and deposits come with fees.